adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 These are great services, but they are still very new.
 Who knows if they'll be around in 10 years.
 @

-Although my recommendation is investing things yourself to where you'll have the most control, learn the most and be able to make changes the easiest, there are a number of new services that have sprung up recently.
+My recommendation is to invest in things yourself so you'll have the most control.
+Learning a lot allows you to make changes easily as well.
+If that's still too much, there are a number of new services that have sprung up recently that handle this in a way that's actually better than an in-person financial advisor could.
 [Betterment](https://www.betterment.com/) and [Wealthfront](https://www.wealthfront.com/) are leading the way here.
 These take all the advice I follow and automate the investing process.
+They also sell your funds and buy similar ones in order to take advantage of minor tax advantages that can add up.
 These services will charge about 0.15% to 0.35% for their services - which is still significantly less than active advisors.

 There's [a lot](http://www.mrmoneymustache.com/betterment-vs-vanguard/) written about robo-investors -- almost all good, but a [a few bad](https://medium.com/@blakeross/wealthfront-silicon-valley-tech-at-wall-street-prices-fdd2e5f54905).